juancancela/juancancela.github.io/_posts/blog/2015-06-10-using-node-clt.md

 #### Example code

-Code used in this article is available in my github account -> https://github.com/juancancela/jcw-clnt
+Code used in this article is available in this [repo]: https://github.com/juancancela/jcw-clnt